akamai/AkamaiOPEN-edgegrid-python/README.md

 ## Install

-To use the library, you need to have Python 3 installed on your system.
+To use the library, you need to have Python 3.6 or later installed on your system.
 You can download it from [https://www.python.org/downloads/](https://www.python.org/downloads/).

 > __NOTE:__ Python 2 is no longer supported by the [Python Software Foundation](https://www.python.org/doc/sunset-python-2/).
 You won't be able to use the library with Python 2.